Dan J. Harkey

 3. Increase Autonomy to Lift Productivity (and Mood)

 • Controlled experiment (Frontiers in Psychology).
-When participants were primed with higher perceived autonomy, they achieved +5.2% productivity and +31% positive affect, with physiological effort (measured via electrodermal response) predicting output.
+When participants were primed with higher perceived autonomy, they achieved a 5.2increase in productivity and a 31.3% increase in positive affect, with physiological effort (measured via electrodermal response) predicting output.

 Operator’s note: Autonomy is a performance lever, not a perk.
 Guardrails + outcome clarity > task prescriptions.

 • Field experiment (university fundraisers).
-A brief, sincere message of thanks from a leader lifted weekly call volume by >50%, mediated by a higher sense of social worth—not by pay or even self-efficacy.
+A brief, sincere message of thanks from a leader lifted weekly call volume by more than 50%, mediated by a higher sense of social worth—not by pay or even self-efficacy.

 • Service context.
 Expressing gratitude (“thank you” written on checks) raised tips by ~11% in a restaurant field study—evidence that appreciation affects customer-facing effort and outcomes.